Rajnish2000/Rajnish2000/README.md

 ![Full Stack Development](https://www.wingstechsolutions.com/wp-content/uploads/2022/03/full-stack-development.gif)

 Welcome to my GitHub!
-I am a BTech Computer Science student at Buddha Institute of Technology and Research with a passion for developing innovative solutions in **Software Development Engineering**, **Dala Analytics**, and **Full-Stack Development**.
+I am a BTech Computer Science student at Buddha Institute of Technology and Research with a passion for developing innovative solutions in **Software Development Engineering**, **App Development**, and **Full-Stack Development**.

 ---